-Who doesn’t know him, the king of the Alps and the tourism mascot of the canton of Graubünden.
+Who does not know him, the king of the Alps and the tourism mascot of the canton of Graubünden.
 At home in the steep, alpine terrain, he moves there like a king on his red carpet, with somnambulistic security and a sovereignty that no human will ever achieve: the ibex.

-The shy animals, which usually avoid too close encounters with humans, live in the barren high regions of the Alps – where there are more gray rocks than green plants and where temperatures are more often below zero than above.
+These shy animals, which tend to avoid getting too close to humans, live in the barren high regions of the Alps – where there are more gray rocks than green plants and where temperatures are more often below the zero degree mark than above it.

 Cool: great weather, a tremendous view of the Engadine mountain giants Piz Palü, Piz Bernina and a solitary hike that we have all to ourselves.
 Not so cool: having a tripod, a gimbal for a telephoto lens, a camera and two lenses in the backpack, one of them a fast 400 mm telephoto lens with extenders.
 To put it another way, the backpack on my back is not exactly lightweight.

-But what the heck – around one and a half hours we are seen, unfortunately only in a mediocre mood, passing Fuorcla Pischa at 2835 meters.
+But what the heck – about an hour and a half sees us – unfortunately only in a mediocre mood – pass the Fuorcla Pischa at 2835 meters.
 Thanks to an unclosed zipper on my jacket pocket, my ten-day-old iPhone 13 Pro has taken on a life of its own and sought its way out into the open.
-Almost as if by design, it landed directly on the jaggedest rocks around us and, unfortunately, no display glass, no matter how sturdy, can help… The thing is gone. 😖 After a break and again somewhat calmed minds, we then first examine the landscape in which we are standing.
+Almost as if by design, it landed directly on the jaggedest rock around us and, unfortunately, no display glass, no matter how sturdy, can help: the thing is gone. 😖 After a break and a somewhat calmer mind, we then survey the imposing landscape in which we are standing.

-Fuorcla Pischa is a barren lunar landscape.
-The Lej da Pischa is already frozen over, the thin ice occasionally emits ghostly buzzing sounds in the otherwise perfect silence when the surface moves slightly.
+The Fuorcla Pischa is a barren lunar landscape.
+Hardly any vegetation, but all the more barren stone and whistling wind.
+Autumn is obviously here, without windproof outdoor clothing it would not be very pleasant here.
+The Lej da Pischa, lying only a little below in a hollow, is already frozen.
+The thin ice gives off ghostly buzzing sounds from time to time in the otherwise perfect silence when the surface moves slightly.

 Otherwise: no human, no animal.
 Only us.
 As if there were nothing else in this world.

-Some chocolate helps to get over the frustration about the destroyed cell phone and a few hundred meters later the mood improves abruptly.
-Marina discovers a small group of ibex standing a little below at a small watercourse.
+Some chocolate helps to get over the frustration about the destroyed smartphone.
+A few hundred meters later, however, the mood suddenly improves: Marina discovers a small group of ibex standing a little below at a small watercourse.
 Maybe our visit was worth it after all?
 Let’s see…

 Carefully I unpack the camera, mount the telephoto lens including 2x extender, because this extends the focal length from 400 mm to 800 mm and you “get closer”, and prepare the tripod.
 Everything happens quietly and without hectic movements, so as not to scare away the animals.
 They are watching us, but otherwise they are not disturbed at all in their activity.
 A good sign.